ethouris/git-tools/README.md

 ####  git-del `<repo-file>`

+This deletes the file from the repository - that is, from the working directory perspective it turns the in-repo file into a private file.
+Unlike `git rm`, the file isn't removed from the directory.

-Alias to `git rm --cached`.
-Use that rather than `git rm`, which actually does `git rm --cached <repo-file> ; rm <repo-file>`.
+This is actually an alias to `git rm --cached`.
+The usual `git rm X` should be treated as `git del X; rm X`.

 ####  git-distill-patch `<parent-branch> <patch-overlay-file>`

 This is useful when you have some your own changes on the git repository view, which you'd like to preserve, but you want to share all other your changes with the upstream.

-This tool allows you to create a patch that contains all changes you have done in the repository, except the changes that you don't want to share.
-You have to make the repository view the state as equal to the parent branch with only your private changes applied, and you should create a PATCH file from the current state of differences.
-Save them into a file, which will be `<patch-overlay-file>`.
-Next after you make extra changes, use git-distill-patch to create a patch containing all changes except those in the patch overlay file.
-The results will be still for you to check: `PATCH` file will contain the complete patch, while `PATCH.distilled` will contain the patch purged of your private changes.
+To use it, you should first make those non-shareable changes **only** in the repository, then create a patch out of the current set of changes and save it as `<patch-overlay-file>`.
+Since now your "private changes" are locked in this file.
+After you made then changes that you'd like to share, use `git-distill-patch` to create a patch containing all changes except those in the patch overlay file.
+The results will be still for you to check: `PATCH` file will contain the complete patch, while `PATCH.distilled` will contain the patch purged of your private changes (as defined in `<patch-overlay-file>`).
 This script is only a forwarder, the whole job will be done by `patch-distill.tcl` script.

 ####  git-getpin `?submodule-repo?`

 This returns the SHA1 code of the commit by which a submodule is pinned into the parent repository.
-Wihtout arguments it returns the pinned commit of the submodule that your current working directory points to.
+Without arguments it returns the pinned commit of the submodule that your current working directory points to.
 Optional argument is the path to the submodule repository.
 This is useful to check if the current __checkedout__ version of the submodule is the same as the __pinned__ version in the parent repository.
 If they differ, it usually means that you should either